laf0rge/onomondo-eim/README.md

 * contrib/rest_api_response_schema.json: This schema that describes the JSON formatted response that is received from the REST API when the `lookup` operation is performed.

+* contrib/rest_api_info_schema.json: This schema that describes the JSON formatted info page that is received when the REST API is called without any parameters.

 ### Tyring Out The REST API